Aviation's Attic

 of the Wright Brothers

 Thanks to several generous souls, we have uncovered 14 vintage photos of the Wrights and their first pupils flying at Huffman Prairie and in Sedalia, Missouri.
-The photos document the period when the Wrights compared both front and back elevators and eventually abandoned their distinctive tail-first or canard design for a conventional aircraft configuration.
+The photos document the period when the Wright brothers had begun to question the stability and efficacy of their distinctive "tail-first" or canard design.
+They show how Wright pilots experimented with and compared with front elevators, back elevators, and elevators in both the front and back.
+They also capture the moment just before he Wrights adopted the conventional aircraft configuration with the main wings forward and the elevator and rudder in back, forming an empennage or "tail."

 Flying the Wright Model AB.